 - HPPE is a much stronger material (tenacity) than Kevlar (para-aramid fabric) and is highly cut and abrasion-resistant.

 - HPPE does not degrade from UV light and sweat like Kevlar para-aramid PPE and can last up to 6x longer.

 - This is the preferred material when it comes to working in glass, waste recycling, knife sharpening, food processing, sheet metal production, and automotive manufacturing industries, among others.

-- HPPE composite yarns are totally customizable without compromising its superior strength.
+- HPPE composite yarns are totally customizable without compromising their superior strength.

 - Kevlar para-aramid PPE weakens as a result of additives and custom colors; thus, it needs to be replaced more often.

 Ultimately, there is no right or wrong material.
 Your choice will depend on your working environment.
 However, now that you know the strengths and weaknesses of each material and the environments they’re best suited for, you can make an informed decision that you feel good about.